TheLighthouse36/netcross/Docs/Research/tools_tech.md

   - The backbone of how connection is actually going to work

 ## Tech Stack
-this is related to any tools/tech used on the techstack
+this is related to any tools/tech used on the tech stack
 - [Elixir](https://elixir-lang.org)/[Erlang](https://www.erlang.org)
   - this is the language that the server will be written in and I'm using it because I think it is suited for this kind of netcode in games.
 There are some cases of it being used, but it isn't hugely popular.
 If I need to change it I will.
 - [C++](https://cplusplus.com)